adnguyen/adnguyen.github.io/CV/resume.md

 * **Kerri Pinder**, **Skyler Resendez**, and **Jeremy Pustilnik** worked on how previous exposures to starvation and desiccation impact thermal tolerance and underlying stress responses (using heat shock proteins as a proxy).
+[This work led to a manuscript in the Journal of Comparative Physiology B](https://link.springer.com/article/10.1007/s00360-017-1101-x)

 * **Teddy Herriman** and **Austin Sherburne** worked on identifying potential morphological innovations that may temper and/or mitigate the effects of heat stress.